ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/using-protoc-plugins.md

   e.g. `jar:https://github.com/some-project/some-repo/releases/download/v1.1.1/plugin.jar!/plugin.exe`,
   which would download `https://github.com/some-project/some-repo/releases/download/v1.1.1/plugin.jar` and internally extract `plugin.exe` from that archive.

+<small>* The ZIP protocol was introduced in v3.2.0, prior to this, you should use JAR instead at the start of the URL.
+This will achieve the same thing.</small>

 You can also mark these plugins as being optional by setting `<optional>true</optional>` on the individual plugin objects.
 This will prevent the Maven plugin from failing the build if the `protoc` plugin